-Inver costs, 50% had higher.
 There are two times when square foot costs are useful.
-The first is in the concernual stage when no details are available.
-Then square foot costs make useful staring point.
+The first is in the conceptual stage when no details are available.
+Then square foot costs make a useful starting point.
 The second is after the bids are in and the costs can be worked back into their appropriate units for information purposes.
-As soon as details become available in the project deging, the square foor approach should be descontinued and the project priced as to its particular replacement cost of specific buildings, the current edition of RMMeans Square Foot Costs should be used.
-It was not be demonstrated by the median.
+As soon as details become available in the project design, the square foot approach should be discontinued and the project profeed as to its partitude components.
+When more precision is required or for estimating the replacement cost of specific buildings, the current edition of RSMeans Square Foot Costs should be used.

 Square Foot Costs should be used.

-In using the figures in Division K1010, it is recommended that the median column be used for preliminary figures if no additional information is available.
-The median figures, when multiplied by the total city construction cost index figures (see City Cost Indexes) and then multiplied by the project size modifier in RK10100/s0, should present a fairly accurate base figure, which would then have to be adjusted in view of the estimator's particular requirements.
-There is no need to factor the percentage figures as these should creania constant from city to city.
-All tabulations mentioning air conditioning had at least partial air conditioning.
+In using the figures in Division R1010, it is recommended that the median column be used for preliminary figures if no additional information is available.
+The median figures, when multiplied by the total city construction cost index figures (see City Cost Indexes) and then multiplied by the project size modifier in RR1010050, should present a fairly accurate base figure, which would then have to be adjusted in view of the estimator's experience, local economic conditions, code requirements, and the owner's particular requirements.
+There is no need to factor the percentage figures as these should remain constant from city to city.
+All tubulations mentioning air conditioning the distribution of the presentage figures.